-For the Greenland Sea stock of hooded seals, data on fertility rate and maturity are from 1958-2010.
-Based on new reproductive samples collected in moulting patches off Northeast Greenland in July 2008 and July 2010, mean age at maturity was estimated at 3.7 (CI=0.4) years, which is considerably lower than the previous estimate of 4.6 years based on Russian moulting patch samples for the period 1990-94 used in previous models.
+To assess possible reasons for the apparent difficulties faced by the population of Greenland Sea hooded seals is a challenge.
+Based on new Norwegian reproductive samples collected in moulting patches off Northeast Greenland in July 2008 and July 2010, mean age at maturity was estimated at 3.7 (CI=0.4) years, which is considerably lower than the previous estimate of 4.6 years based on Russian moulting patch samples for the period 1990-94 used in previous models.
 In contrast, proportion based estimates of mean age at primiparity (MAP(P)) were similar for the 2008-10 and the 1991-94 data sets (5.5 years and 5.8 years, respectively) and a common MAP(P) of 5.7 years could be fitted.
 There were also no indications of consistent trends in frequency based estimates of mean age at primiparity based on both moulting and breeding patch data collected over the period 1958-2010.
-The most recent estimate of MAM(P) is based on samples collected in July and it is likely that the low estimate of MAM(P) is due to late ovulations in nulliparous females.
-A similar pattern has been found for Northwest Atlantic hooded seals, which also indicate that these late ovulations do not appear to result in successful pregnancies.
-Therefore, parity curves may be more appropriate for modeling of hooded seal population dynamics than maturity curves.
+Ovary based pregnancy rates were calculated for a total of 699 hooded seal females collected in Greenland Sea breeding patches over the periods 1958-62, 1978-80, 1982-85, 1987 and 1999.
+Estimates ranged from 0.62 to 0.74 over the study period and comparisons of 95% confidence intervals did not suggest any significant differences between sampling periods.
+The pregnancy rate for the total sample was estimated at 0.68 (95% CI=0.06).
+This is 20% lower than the pregnancy rate earlier estimated for Russian samples from 1986-1990 - these were, however, based on a more unreliable method.

-3. STATUS OF STOCKS AND MANAGEMENT ADVICE FOR 2012
+3. STATUS OF STOCKS AND MANAGEMENT ADVICE FOR 2014

-WGHARP met during 15-19 August 2011 at the British Sea Mammal Research Unit (SMRU) at the Scottish Oceanographic Institute, University of St. Andrews, Scotland, to assess the status and harvest potential of stocks of Greenland Sea harp and hooded seals and harp seals in the White Sea.
-The advice given by ICES in September 2011, based on the 2011 WGHARP meeting, were used by this Working Group on Seals to establish management advice for 2012 to the Joint Norwegian-Russian Fisheries Commission.
+The ICES Working Group of Harp and Hooded Seals (WGHARP) met during 26-30 August 2013 at PINRO, Murmansk, Russia, to assess the status and harvest potential of stocks of Greenland Sea harp and hooded seals and harp seals in the White Sea.
+The advice given by ICES in September 2013, based on the 2013 WGHARP meeting, were used by this Working Group on Seals to establish management advice for 2014 to the JNRFC.

-The basis for the advice was a request from Norway in September 2010 where ICES was requested to assess the status and harvest potential of harp seal stocks in the Greenland Sea and White Sea/Barents Sea and of the hooded seal stocks in the Greenland Sea, and to assess the impact on the harp seal stocks in the Greenland Sea and the White Sea/Barents Sea of an annual harvest of: 1) Current harvest levels; 2) Sustainable catches (defined as the fixed annual catches that stabilizes the future 1+ population); 3) Catches that would reduce the population over a 10-year period in such a manner that it would remain above a level of 70% of current level with 80% probability.
+The basis for the advice was a request from Norway in September 2012 where ICES was requested to assess the status and harvest potential of harp seal stocks in the Greenland Sea and White Sea/Barents Sea and of the hooded seal stocks in the Greenland Sea, and to assess the impact on the harp seal stocks in the Greenland Sea and the White Sea/Barents Sea of an annual harvest of: 1) Current harvest levels; 2) Sustainable catches (defined as the fixed annual catches that stabilizes the future 1+ population); 3) Catches that would reduce the population over a 10-year period in such a manner that it would remain above a level of 70% of current level with 80% probability.